Canterbury > GPs / Accident & Urgent Medical Care > Pegasus Health >

 (2 weeks Christmas/New Year Phones 9am-4.30pm)

-After Hours: We partner with Practice Plus to provide same day virtual GP appointments for enrolled patients, as an extension of our regular medical centre team.
+Alternatively We also partner with Practice Plus to provide same day virtual GP appointments for enrolled patients, as an extension of our regular medical centre team.

 Practice Plus is available weekdays until 10pm and weekends/public holidays 8am-8pm.